joakes0797/TacoParser/README.md

 # Taco Parser Kata

-An exercise in geolocation, csv parsing, and logging
+An exercise in geolocation and CSV parsing that involves Taco Bell restaurants.

 ## Kata Overview